Minishogi: Promotion

-Like in standard shogi, a piece may (but is not obliged to) be promoted when it is moves into, within, or out of the promotion zone.
-The zone only lies within the rank farthest from the player (unlike in the standard game, where it lies within the last three ranks).
+Like in standard shogi, a piece may (but is not obliged to) be promoted when it is moved into, within, or out of the promotion zone.
+The zone only lies within the rank furthest from the player (unlike in the standard game, where it lies within the last three ranks).
 All pieces promote the same way as their namesakes in standard shogi (and likewise, the kings and gold generals do not promote at all).
-The pawns must be promoted once they reach the farthest rank (since otherwise they would not have any legal moves).
+The pawns must be promoted once they reach the furthest rank (since otherwise they would not have any legal moves).

 Drops

-The rules for dropping pieces are identical to those in standard shogi: all dropped pieces must start unpromoted (even if they have been captured as promoted pieces and/or are dropped into the farthest rank); a pawn may not be dropped onto the farthest rank, or onto a square that results in an immediate checkmate; the two pawns may not lie in the same file when they belong to the same player.
+The rules for dropping pieces are identical to those in standard shogi: all dropped pieces must start unpromoted (even if they have been captured as promoted pieces and/or are dropped into the furthest rank); a pawn may not be dropped onto the furthest rank, or onto a square that results in an immediate checkmate; the two pawns may not lie in the same file when they belong to the same player.

 Repetition

 If the same position (with the same side to move and same pieces in hand) occurs for the fourth time, the game ends and the final result is a loss for the player that made the very first move in the game (this is different from regular shogi, where such a scenario would result in a draw).
 The only exception to this rule is when one player perpetually checks the opponent; in that case the checking side loses the game.
+According to the creator of 5×5 Shogi, the original rule is that if a repetition occurs during the sequence of moves including checks, not necessarily consecutive ones, the attacking side must change their move.

 Strategy

 Due to the small size of the board, the rook and bishop lose a significant amount of their relative strength, relative to the gold and silver generals.
-Because of the reduced ability for each player to achieve king safety, threats of checkmate are always present, and having pieces on hand presents many checkmate threats which reduce the opponent's mobility.
+Due to the reduced ability for each player to achieve king safety, threats of checkmate are always present, and having pieces on hand introduces many checkmate threats that diminish the opponent's mobility.
 This must be balanced against the defense of one's own king by friendly pieces on the board.

 As in many variants of chess, a common strategy is to develop the less powerful pieces (i.e. gold and silver generals) before the more powerful pieces (i.e. rooks and bishops).